Carbon Capture Utilization and Storage (CCUS)

 Nippon Steel has been involved in a number of CCS projects to support Material Selection process.
 Some of these are:

-Large Scale CCS Project (Australia): naturally produced CO2 from offshore gas reservoirs, is separated at the onshore gas plant and re-injected into a giant sandstone formation two kilometers beneath Barrow Island, where it remains permanently trapped.
+Large Scale CCS Project (Australia): produced CO2 from offshore gas reservoirs, is separated at the onshore gas plant and re-injected into a giant sandstone formation two kilometers beneath Barrow Island.

-Offshore CCS Project (Norway): CO2 captured onshore, will be transported by newly designed ships, injected and permanently stored 2,600 meters below the seabed of the North Sea.
+Offshore CCS Project (Norway): CO2 captured onshore are transported (by newly designed ships) offshore and injected/stored 2,600 meters below the seabed of the North Sea.

 Region CO2 type Materials Connection